-How to Heat Press HTV to A Hat (No Special Attachment Needed)
+How to Heat Press HTV to A Hat With No Attachment

-Adding heat transfer vinyl to a hat is completely doable with a regular flat heat press or household iron, you just have to find a way to support your project so you can get enough pressure on the vinyl.
+Adding iron-on heat transfer vinyl to a hat is completely doable with a regular flat heat press or household iron, you just have to find a way to support your project so you can get enough pressure on the iron-on.
 I don’t plan on making a lot of hats, so buying a special heat press just for hats was totally out of the question for me.
-I also didn’t have time to buy special heat press tape, “hat day” was tomorrow and this project couldn’t wait!
+I also didn’t have time to buy special heat press tape - Hat Day was tomorrow and this project couldn’t wait!
 I winged it without anything other than the glitter heat transfer vinyl that I already had on hand and a hat we picked up on clearance.

 I measured my hat and sized the owl to fit.
-Next, I flipped the design and checked the cut settings to ensure that I was ready to cut glitter heat transfer.
-Here are the cut settings I used:
+Next, I mirrored the design and set the material to glitter iron-on heat transfer vinyl.
+Then I made the cut.

-Note: For hats, glitter heat transfer or flock heat transfer are recommended.
-I didn’t go over any seams with this project (just because the size of the owl fit within the seams), but if you did go over seams, glitter or flock heat transfer would hide the seam better than smooth HTV.
+Note: For hats, I recommend glitter iron-on or flocked heat transfer vinyl.
+I didn’t go over any seams with this project (just because the size of the owl fit within the seams), but if you did go over seams, glitter or flock heat transfer would hide the seam better than smooth iron-on HTV.

 I heated up my heat press and grabbed a towel.
-The type of towel does not really matter, I grabbed this beach towel because it was colorful (truth).
+The type of towel does not really matter - I grabbed this beach towel because it was colorful (truth).
 Fold the towel in half once or twice length wise and then roll it up towards the middle.
-I opted to roll it from both ends, but you can do whatever works for you:
+I opted to roll it from both ends, but you can do whatever works best for you.

 I slightly rolled the design while heating it.
-If you do not have a heat press, you can use a regular iron as well with similar technique.
+If you do not have a heat press, you can use a regular iron with a similar technique.